I recently opened an Etsy Shop - for selling artwork; originals and prints.

 Even though the lake sits at 9,702ft (above the timberline), there are some large trees along the shoreline, & around the trials near & below the lake.
 There were large wind-blown dead trees, & some very hardy pines.
 When we hiked, we veered off the trail & explored quite a bit of the surrounding areas just before reaching the lake.
 There are amazing views & vista points along the way.
 It's totally worth it to hike off trail once you are at the high point & boulder field.

 The mosquitoes were not bad, but be sure to take bug repellent just in case!
+There were many pools of still water along the trail closer to the lake. |

 Ok, now that you've read & looked at the pictures, take another look at the top picture.
 On the island, there is a human!
 My friend SWAM out to the island.
 This would not be recommended for everyone to do.
 The tempature of the water is around 43ºf.
 I took of my shoes & dipped my feet in the lake & nearly froze.
 I can't imagine making the long (55 yards) swim out to the island.
 Go look at the pic!
 Small human standing on the right side, atop a rock. ^^